ARogala/fend-project-memory-game/README.md

 ## FuturePlans
 Increase the number of stars and adjust the rules of the game allowing the star rating to drop over time as well as when the number of moves increases.

-Add different icon sets and let the user choose between a few card themes.

 Improve game statistics storage.
 Add player names and a leader board.
 The current version only tracks the previous play and resets every time the game is reopened.